 - You have uninstalled many programs that you suspect they may cause the problem;… negative.

 - You booted up in Safe Mode, tried to EndTask explorer.exe while doing some hacks in cmd prompt like deleting the folder and…

-- You read “How to Delete a Locked Files,” “How to delete a file when…,” and “How to delete locked files in Windows” article;… negative.
+- You read “How to Delete a Locked Files,” “How to delete a file when…,” and “How to delete locked files on Windows 10” article;… negative.

 - You tried to do “Open with…” then created a file with the same name, saved over the existing one… with no luck.

 - You did chkdsk c: /f, RegSeeker, NortonDiskDoctor, Regedit (see also this), and lots of command line instructions that you read in forums;… negative (in regedit, you cannot even see any entry with the same name as that stupid file in your Windows registry.) (more about chkdsk.)